 Fig. 11: Bit flips vs. number of aggressor rows.
 Module \mathcal{A}{15} : Number of bit flips in bank 0 as we vary the number of aggressor rows.
-Using SoftMC, we refresh DRAM with standard tREFI and run the tests until each aggressor rows is hammered 500K times.
+Using SoftMC, we refresh DRAM with standard translational trun the tests until each aggressor rows is hammered 500K times.